zerokarmaleft/similarity/README.md

 	  "A pangram is a phrase that contains all of the letters of the English alphabet.
 The quick brown fox jumps over the lazy cat."]] nil
 ```
 `minhash-similarity` calculates the minhash similarity of each pair of documents in the corpus.
 For a large body of documents, an exhaustive search is intractable.
-Since Hadoop's default logging output is quite verbose, we'll use Cascalog's `with-log-level` to suppress logging for the sample queries.
+Since Hadoop's default logging output is quite verbose, we'll use Cascalog's `with-log-level` to suppress everything but the results for the sample queries.
 ```
 	similarity.playground=> (use 'cascalog.io)
 	nil
 	similarity.playground=> (with-log-level :off (?- (stdout) (minhash-similarity documents "docA" 0.6 4 1000)))
 ```
 `similarity` uses locality-sensitive hashing to narrow down the search space to candidate pairs.
 As described above, the number of bands parameter `b` partitions each minhash signature.
 If at least one of these bands hash to the same value as the corresponding band in the target document's minhash-signature, it becomes a candidate pair.
-Smaller bands results in a higher threshold for similarity.
+A higher quantity of smaller bands results in a lower threshold for similarity.
 ```
 	similarity.playground=> (with-log-level :off (?- (stdout) (similarity documents "docA" 0.6 4 1000 200)))
 ```